-How does a company purchase of own shares work in practice?
+How does a company purchase of its own shares work in practice?

-It is possible for a limited company to purchase its shares from its shareholders, provided this is not forbidden in the Articles of Association and subject to satisfying certain company law requirements (see Frequently asked questions below).
+It is possible for a limited company to purchase the deceased's shares, provided this is not forbidden in the Articles of Association and subject to satisfying certain company law requirements (see Frequently Asked Questions below).
 Once purchased, the shares are then cancelled.
 The result is that the proportions in which the remaining shareholders own the company are correspondingly increased.

-A company share purchase is an alternative to a business succession plan involving the shareholders themselves entering option agreements for sale and purchase and effecting life and critical illness plans subject to business trusts.
+A company share purchase is an alternative to a business succession plan involving the shareholders themselves entering option agreements for the sale and purchase of the company shares and effecting life plans subject to business trusts.

-With a company share purchase, the company itself will effect a life and critical illness plan on the life of the shareholder to fund the potential purchase.
+With a company share purchase, the company itself would effect a plan on the life of the shareholder to fund the potential purchase.
 No trust will be necessary.